How to become a STSC major:

 What is a submajor?

 A submajor is an interest area.
-There are four STSC submajors each reflecting a different pathway within the larger field of STS.
-Each submajor consists of six courses, which students fulfill using pre-approved and petitioned courses.
+There are five STSC submajors each reflecting a different pathway within the larger field of STS.
+Each submajor consists of four courses, which students fulfill using pre-approved and petitioned courses.

 What if I find a course or courses that I think should be part of my submajor, but which are not on the list of pre-approved courses?